slateci/slate-client-server/resources/docs/client_manual.md

 Example:

-	$ slate app install --vo my-vo --cluster some-cluster osg-frontier-squid Successfully installed application osg-frontier-squid as instance my-vo-osg-frontier-squid-test with ID instance_UCqXH5OkMdo
+	$ slate app install --group my-group --cluster some-cluster osg-frontier-squid Successfully installed application osg-frontier-squid as instance my-group-osg-frontier-squid-test with ID instance_UCqXH5OkMdo

 In this case, the osg-frontier-squid application is installed with a tag of 'test' and all configuration left set to defaults.
-The full instance name is the combination of the VO name, the application name, and the user-supplied tag.
+The full instance name is the combination of the group name, the application name, and the user-supplied tag.

 Application Instance Commands
 -----------------------------